HarryPao/repository_test/README.md

 # repository_test
- Just a test to make sure I've learnd how to use Github.
- Add an additional line to test git.
+ Just a test to make sure I've learnd how to use Github.\n Add an additional line to test git.